-If you want to pack lighter, cut back on the amount you bring and reevaluate the amount you actually use per day.
+If you want to pack light with liquids, cut back on the amount you bring and reevaluate the amount you actually use per day.
 Buy toiletries as you travel and consider non-liquid alternatives.
 Don’t let packing liquids hold you back from traveling carry-on only!